HyperNet-Adaptation for Diffusion-Based Test Case Generation: Empirical Study

 \subsubsection{Internal validity}

-All methods were executed constrained by same computational budget, defined by the total number of SUT evaluations.
+All methods were executed under the same computational budget, defined by the total number of SUT evaluations.
 Early termination conditions were applied consistently across methods to ensure comparable efficiency measurements.
 The generative models used in our experiments were taken from prior work and selected for their demonstrated generation quality~\cite{leng2025repa, rombach2022high}.
 All SUTs are publicly available through \texttt{torchvision}~\cite{torchvision2016}, \texttt{ultralytics}~\cite{Jocher_Ultralytics_YOLO_2023}, or replication packages~\cite{2026-Chen-DETECT}, supporting reproducibility.

 For human evaluations, the survey structure was validated via a pilot run and attention-check questions ensured response quality~\cite{sorokin2008utility}.
 While identical starting conditions cannot be enforced due to sampling, multiple repetitions per test case mitigate variability.
 Human annotation is further constrained by budget ($\sim250\$$), creating a trade-off between the number of responses and fair compensation; we prioritized fewer high-quality responses to maximize annotation reliability.